davidgs/Projects/Q2FY21/IoT Project.md

 The OKRs around metrics I plan to use are:
 - 20,000 post-reads on the blog(s) posted about the project
 - 1% conversion to Camunda.com click-through

+### How we will collect those Metrics
+- When publishing blogposts to DZone, use `?ref=davidgsiot` to distinguish traffic referrals direct to Camunda from David's articles
+- Produce "deliverables" to report internally on a fairly regular basis (could be reports, lunch&learns, hackathon projects, blogposts, etc.)
+- Consider creating Libby boxes for brainstorming ideas on how to bring awareness to IoT community
+- Based on Libby boxes (?) create short proposal about which segments of the IoT space David would like to target (who, what, why, where, how)

 ## Project Idea